-Xueer Ding (zheng, China) started her zheng study in 2001 at the Central Music Institute Accesorial Middle School and continued at the China Central Conservatory of Music in 2007.
-Ding won various prices and she played during the Olympic Games (2008) for world leaders and recorded a CD with traditional Chinese music or foreign guests.
-In 2011 he performed as zheng ambassador in various countries, inlcuding Ireland, Japan, Idonesia and the US.
-She was invited to record with 'Splendid China' as the only Chinese musician, produced by the BBC in 2013.
-In the same year she performed together with the Leipzig Radio Symphony Orchestra and she toured in the US.
+Ding Xueer (zheng, China) started her study in 2001 at the Central Music Institute Accesorial Middle School and continued at the China Central Conservatory of Music in 2007.
+Xueer won various prizes, played during the Olympic Games 2008 for world leaders and recorded a CD with traditional Chinese music or foreign guests.
+In 2011 she performed as zheng ambassador in various countries, including Ireland, Japan, Indonesia and the US.
+Xueer was invited to record with 'Splendid China' as the only Chinese musician, produced by the BBC in 2013.
+In the same year she performed with the Leipzig Radio Symphony Orchestra and toured in the US.
 She also collaborated with the China National Symphony Orchestra, Beijing Symphony Orchestra, China Youth Symphony Orchestra and Philadelphia Orchestra.

 Ernestine Stoop (harp, The Netherlands) studied at the Sweelinck Conservatorium in Amsterdam.
 She continued her studies with harpist Pierre Jamet and violinist Sandor Végh.
 After playing for 11 years with the Radio Filharmonic Orchestra, she is now dedicating herself fully to playing as a solist, chamber music and teaching.
 Stoop is a member of the Nieuw Ensemble and Asko Ensemble and teaches at the Royal College of Music in the Hague and the High School of Music in Tilburg.
 As a soloist she performed with conductors such as Hans Vonk, Ernest Bour, Jean-Jacques Kantorow, David Porcelijn and Ed Spanjaard.
 She has enjoyed numerous and productive sessions with composers such as Mauricio Kagel, Isang Yun, Karlheinz Stockhausen, Elliott Carter, Louis Andriessen, Franco Donatoni, Theo Loevendie, Guo Wenjing and Guus Janssen preparing their compositions for first performances.